ajs-voices/clandestine-providence-ascendant-1/manuscript/019-accidents-happen.md

 "It's worth it."
 I grinned at him.
 I was feeling sleepy.

-Dorian started humming softly and I started to sink deeper into sleep.
+Dorian started humming softlyand I started to sink deeper into sleep.
 I started to ask what they did to me but I was gone before the first word hit my mouth, but I could hear the soft melody I had hummed to Dorian earlier and between that and the soft scent of vanilla and cinaomon I drifted off into a near dreamless sleep.